 With genetic testing, there are generally three different results that we can get: a positive, a negative, or a variant of uncertain significance (VUS).

-A positive result means that a harmful change (mutation) was found in a gene that causes that gene to not work properly.
-The health issues that are cause by a mutation determine what gene it is found in.
-Mutations in the BRCA1 or BRCA2 genes can cause an increased risk for hereditary breast and ovarian cancer, while mutations in genes that help build your red blood cells can cause inherited types of anemia (low iron).
+A positive result means that a harmful change (called a pathogenic variant) was found in a gene that causes that gene to not work properly.
+The health issues that are cause by a pathogenic variant determine what gene it is found in.
+For example, pathogenic variants in the BRCA1 or BRCA2 genes can cause an increased risk for hereditary breast and ovarian cancer, while pathogenic variants in genes that help build your red blood cells can cause inherited types of anemia.
+A positive result can also mean that the lab found a likely pathogenic variant, which is a change that probably makes the gene not work correctly, but more research is needed to say for sure.

 A specialist in genetics, such as a genetic counselor, can help you understand how a positive genetic testing result may affect your health, and how it may affect the health of family members.

-A negative result means that no harmful changes (mutations) were found in any of the genes that were looked at.
+A negative result means that no harmful changes were found in any of the genes that were looked at.
 What a negative genetic testing result means depends on what the test was for, as well as the person’s medical and family history.
+Negative test results may also sometimes list gene changes that are benign (not harmful) or likely benign (probably does not change how the gene works, but more research is needed to say for sure).

-If there has previously been a gene mutation that was identified in the family that someone was tested for (familial mutation), then we would call the result a true negative.
-That means that we know what the specific gene mutation is that caused the medical condition in their family, and that they did not inherit it.
+If there has previously been a pathogenic variant that was identified in the family that someone was tested for (familial pathogenic variant), then we would call the result a true negative.
+That means that we know what the specific pathogenic variant is that caused the medical condition in their family, and that they did not inherit it.

-If there has not previously been a gene mutation identified in the family, we would call the result an uninformative negative.
-That means that there is a significantly decreased, but not zero, chance that there is not a mutation in the genes that were tested.
-The reason that we cannot say there is zero chance for a mutation in these genes is that our technology is not perfect, and our understanding of genetics is constantly evolving.
+If there has not previously been a pathogenic variant identified in the family, we would call the result an uninformative negative.
+That means that there is a significantly decreased, but not zero, chance that there is not a pathogenic variant in the genes that were tested.
+The reason that we cannot say there is zero chance for a pathogenic variant in these genes is that our technology is not perfect, and our understanding of genetics is constantly evolving.
 A negative genetic testing result can mean different things depending on what the testing is looking for, your medical history, and your family history.

 A negative genetic testing result should always be put into context given the medical and family history to help make the most sense out of it.
 A healthcare professional with a background in genetics, such as a genetic counselor, can help to do that.